-At retirement, you will be compensated for your vacation days either by a lump sum payment or your vacation days will be run out day-by-day until they are exhausted.
+At retirement, you may be compensated for your vacation days either by a lump sum payment or your vacation days will be run out day-by-day until they are exhausted.

 If you receive a lump sum payment, it will be issued on your last active pay check and will not be included in your pension earnings.
 The lump sum payment will also have the appropriate federal income taxes withheld and may place you in a higher tax bracket.
-You may be able to avoid these taxes by rolling over the vacation lump sum into your 457 Deferred Compensation plan.
-For more information, contact Voya, the plan administrator.
 If your vacation days are run out day by day you will continue to earn credited service until your days are exhausted.

-Your department has discretion over how your vacation days will be paid to you at your retirement.
-Several factors will influence your department's decision, such as your department's management practices, budgetary considerations and your position within the department.
-Contact your department's Human Resources Coordinator to learn what options are available to you.
+Your school has discretion over how your vacation days will be paid to you at your retirement.
+Several factors will influence your school's decision, such as your school's management practices, budgetary considerations and your position within the school.
+Contact your Human Resources Coordinator to learn what options are available to you.